alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 $CTA

 Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)
+Talk to your importer or [see the country guides](https://www.gov.uk/government/collections/exporting-country-guides).

 $CTA